Skip to main content

 Radar dashboard setup

 Obtain an encryption key for APN (Apple push notification).
 Navigate to Settings tab, and enable push notifications.
-Then enter in the app’s bundle ID, team ID, key ID, and key.
+Then enter in the app’s bundle ID, team ID, key ID, and key for iOS.
+Enter the project ID, client email, and private key for Android.
 Then save the settings.
+Your private key should begin and end with -----BEGIN/END PRIVATE KEY-----, include this in your key.

 App setup (automated setup)